rith777/sat_solver_21/Readme.md

 #### CDCL

 - **backjumps**: Counts how many back jumps were performed.
 Backjumps (equivalent to backtrack) took place
-- **clause simplification**: Counts how many times clauses were simplified.
-Clause simplification reduces the clause sice and remove redundancies.
 - **conflicts**: It counts how many inconsistencies were found.
 - **decisions**: Counts the explicit choices made by the SAT solver (eg.: explicitly assign *True* or *False* to literal 111).